textadventures/quest/docs/functions/index.md

 These will not be relevant to many games at all, but are available as a consequence of the .NET framework Quest is built on.
 They are included here for completeness; if you need them, you will know what they do.
 There is no further documentation.

+Quest has `e` and `pi` as built-in constants.

 These all take a single foating point number, and return the corresponding floating point number.
+Note that the trigonometric functions use radians rather than degrees.

 * Abs
 * Acos